Leipzig: Museums and the arts

 One of the highlights of the city's contemporary arts was the Neo Rauch retrospective opening in April 2010 at the Leipzig Museum of Fine Arts.
 This is a show devoted to the father of the New Leipzig School of artists.
 According to The New York Times, this scene "has been the toast of the contemporary art world" for the past decade.
 In addition, there are eleven galleries in the so-called Spinnerei.

 The Grassi Museum complex contains three more of Leipzig's major collections: the Ethnography Museum, Applied Arts Museum and Musical Instrument Museum (the last of which is run by the University of Leipzig).
 The university also runs the Museum of Antiquities.

 Founded in March 2015, the G2 Kunsthalle houses the Hildebrand Collection.
 This private collection focuses on the so-called New Leipzig School.
 Leipzig's first private museum dedicated to contemporary art in Leipzig after the turn of the millennium is located in the city centre close to the famous St. Thomas Church on the third floor of the former GDR processing centre.
+Also dedicated to the contemporary art is the Galerie für Zeitgenössische Kunst Leipzig.

 Other museums in Leipzig include the following: